Stupid Stupid Stupid: Composition and lyrics

-"Rubberband" is an guitar-focused rock song with heavy bass parts, topped by Ryder's distorted voice being run through a flange pedal.
-It channelled the sound of "Devils Haircut" (1996) by Beck and lifts the guitar part from the Pills 'n' Thrills and Bellyaches opening track "Kinky Afro".
-"Spotlight" includes a musical tribute to Phil Lynott, and is the only track on the album not to feature vocals from Kermit.
-"Tell Me Something" is a drum and bass track with Latin music flourishes, and borrows elements of "Fools Gold" (1989) by the Stone Roses and the psychedelic work of the Byrds.
+"Rubberband" is a guitar-focused rock song with heavy bass parts, topped by Ryder's distorted voice being run through a flange pedal.
+It channels the sound of "Devils Haircut" (1996) by Beck and lifts the guitar part from the Pills 'n' Thrills and Bellyaches opening track, "Kinky Afro".
+"Spotlight" includes a musical tribute to Phil Lynott and is the only track on the album not to feature vocals from Kermit.
+"Tell Me Something" is a drum and bass track with Latin music flourishes and borrows elements of "Fools Gold" (1989) by the Stone Roses and the psychedelic work of the Byrds.
 "Money Back Guaranteed" is a series of toilet jokes.
 "Lonely" is a cover of the Frederick Knight track "I've Been Lonely for So Long (1972); Black Grape's version of the track was compared to Exile on Main St. (1972)-era Rolling Stones.
-They decided to do a version of it after listening to its respective album I've Been Lonely for So Long (1972) while in the studio.
+They decided to do a version of it after listening to its respective album, I've Been Lonely for So Long (1972), while in the studio.
 The album concludes with the Latin funk of "Words".

 Release

-Black Grape played their first show of 1997 performing at Phoenix Festival, which marked the introduction of Saber as a member of the band.
-In August 1997, the band's documentary – The Grape Tapes – premiered at the Edinburgh Film Festival.
-It was directed by Tom Bruggen, who originally wanted to make a documentary on Happy Mondays; as that band broke-up, Bruggen filmed the formation of Black Grape.
+Black Grape played their first show in 1997, performing at the Phoenix Festival, which marked the introduction of Saber as a member of the band.
+In August 1997, the band's documentary, The Grape Tapes, premiered at the Edinburgh Film Festival.
+It was directed by Tom Bruggen, who originally wanted to make a documentary on Happy Mondays; as that band broke up, Bruggen filmed the formation of Black Grape.
 "Get Higher" was released as the album's lead single on 20 October 1997; this version omitted the audio clip of Reagan.
 Two versions were released on CD: the first with remixes of "Get Higher" and a live version of "Rubberband", while the second included remixes of "Rubberband" and the music video for "Get Higher".
 Stupid Stupid Stupid was released on 10 November 1997, after initially being scheduled for October 1997.
 Ryder said the album's artwork received criticism from some people in the US as the golliwog doll depicted with googly eyes came across as a racist stereotype, to which he responded: "We had two black kids in the band, Kermit and Psycho, who hadn't even thought anything of it".